goseind/gosein.de/about.md

 ![Me as Speaker at JupyterCon 2023](assets/me.png)

-My curiosity about all things fundamental to understanding our universe and human progress led me to work as a software and DevOps engineer at [CERN](https://home.cern/), where I was able to contribute to some of the incredible software CERN builds to store and analyze data.
-I enjoy understanding and learning about the entire tech stack and thrive in international teams.
+With over 11 years in the IT industry and experience in various roles across industries and locations, I bring a diverse technical background to the table.
+My expertise ranges from systems administration tasks, such as managing bare-metal servers and networks, to navigating the realm of cloud-native infrastructure.
+While I excel in DevOps and SRE, my innate curiosity drives me to constantly explore new concepts and technologies.
+I thrive in dynamic, international teams and consider myself a very structured and open-minded person.

 *The photo above captures me during JupyterCon 2023 in Paris, where I showcased the accomplishments of my team at CERN.
 Learn more about it in [this post]({% post_url 2023-05-16-jupytercon-2023-paris %}).*

 ## Some history about me

+My curiosity about all things fundamental to understanding our universe and human progress led me to work as a software and DevOps engineer at [CERN](https://home.cern/), where I was able to contribute to some of the incredible software CERN builds to store and analyze data.

-I worked as a software and DevOps engineer for [CERN](https://home.cern/), where I was responsible for the deployment of a European open science federated data infrastructure that allowed scientists from all over Europe to share and analyze data from experiments.
+As a Software/DevOps engineer, I was responsible for the deployment of a European open science federated data infrastructure that allowed scientists from all over Europe to share and analyze data from experiments.
 My team published a [paper on the platform](https://arxiv.org/abs/2305.10166).
 Along the way, I was able to contribute to other open source projects at CERN, such as [Rucio](http://rucio.cern.ch/) and [REANA](https://reana.io/).

 I also gave a talk about the project at CERN at JupyterCon 2023 in Paris, here the [YouTube Recording](https://youtu.be/JGQpdivaNtI?t=1030).